fedefary/signer/README.md

 Set the following properties into your *aplication.properties* or *application.yml*.

 Both the client and server must have the same secret key configured inside them since the signature algorithm use a symmetric key.
-On client side the secret key is used to generate the signature, on server side the same key is used for the signature verification process.
+On client side the secret key is used to generate the signature, on server side the same key is used for the signature's verification process.

-The property to set is ***ffsec.signer.secret*** and must contains a randomic generated string with any length (recommended 128/256/512 bit).
+The property to set is ***ffsec.signer.secret*** and must contains a randomic generated string with any length (recommended 128/256/512 bit) as in the following example.

 ```
 ffsec.signer.secret=NV8UJUL81Y9F
 ```

+***This property is mandatory, if you don't define it an Exception will be throwed at SpringBoot's startup***

-It's also possible for the user to define the hashing algorithm used for the HMAC signature generation, the default is HmacSHA256 but also these algorithms are supported:
+It's also possible to define the hashing algorithm used for the signature generation, the default is *HmacSHA256* but also these algorithms are supported:

 - HmacMD5
 - HmacSHA1